 Ocean and Coasts Overview

 Their waters also provide us with much of the air we breathe: microscopic phytoplankton populations performing half of all photosynthesis, despite forming less than 1% of global biomass.
-In addition, the oceans absorb much of the additional CO2 produced by human activity – preventing global warming from worsening.
+In addition, the oceans absorb some of the additional CO2 produced by human activity – lessening the full impact of global warming.

 Human beings don't like to venture too far from the sea: 60% of us live less than 60 km from the world's three million square kilometres of coast, which represent major economic resources, and more than two thirds of all cities with populations of more than 2.5 million people are within coastal zones.